Eixix/Eixix/README.md

 </h1>

 <p align='center'>
-  A student and fullstack developer from Germany.
+  A fullstack developer and devops guy from Germany.
 </p>